 FP Literacy: The majority of schools in the province score between 60-69% on the test, which is just below the provincial average score of 72%.
 The greatest percentage of schools attending CTLI's FP Literacy course (46%) come from this group.
 There is a slightly greater percentage of weaker schools at CTLI when compared to the province, 1% more that score below 50% and 2% more that score between 50-59%.
 There is also proportionally fewer strong schools at CTLI than in the province, which decreases with higher performance.
 There are 2% fewer schools that score between 70-79%, 6% fewer that score between 80-89%, and 9% fewer that score above 90%.
-Although most of the schools performed around the average, overall a slightly greater percentage of weak schools attended.
+Although most of the schools performed around the average, overall a slightly greater percentage of weak schools enrolled in the course and a smaller percentage of strong schools attended.